Consumer Pamphlet: Attorney’s Fees

 The waiver also states that:

-· You were advised that you could speak to a separate and independent attorney before you signed.
+- You were advised that you could speak to a separate and independent lawyer before you signed.

-· You would not be able to hire the attorney unless you waived your constitutional right.
+- You would not be able to hire the lawyer unless you waived your constitutional right.

-Division of Fees: At times, the attorney that you hired will hire an attorney in another firm to help with the case.
-You must agree to the hiring of this other attorney.
-If that happens in a case involving personal injury or property damage resulting from wrongful conduct, then this agreement must be in writing and the attorney with primary responsibility for your case is entitled to a minimum of 75 percent of the fee and the attorney with secondary responsibility is entitled to a maximum of 25 percent of the fee.
+Division of fees: At times, the lawyer that you hired will hire a lawyer in another firm to help with the case.
+You must agree to the hiring of this other lawyer.
+If that happens in a case involving personal injury or property damage resulting from wrongful conduct, then this agreement must be in writing, and the lawyer with primary responsibility for your case is entitled to a minimum of 75 percent of the fee and the attorney with secondary responsibility is entitled to a maximum of 25 percent of the fee.
 If the attorneys of the different firms participated equally in this type of case, they will have to go to court to determine how the fee will be split.
 The splitting of fees between the law firms should not affect the amount of money that you receive.
-If another law firm is hired in a case in which you are charged an hourly fee, the fee may be divided in one of the following two ways: the fee can be divided based on the work done by each lawyer or law firm or you can agree in writing as to how the fee will be divided.
+If another law firm is hired in a case in which you are charged an hourly fee, the fee may be divided in one of the following two ways: The fee can be divided based on the work done by each lawyer or law firm, or you and the lawyers can agree in writing as to how the fee will be divided.

-Fees Set by a Judge: There are more than 200 Florida Statutes which allow for an award of attorney’s fees in certain legal actions.
+Fees set by a judge: There are more than 200 Florida statutes that allow for an award of attorney’s fees in certain legal actions.
 In most instances, such a fee would be set by a judge.

 In all probate matters, which includes guardianships, fees are either set by the court or are subject to review and approval by the court either periodically or at the time the matter is finalized.

-Fees Awarded by the Court: In some cases, a client may receive an award of attorney’s fees as part of his recovery.
-This is an amount which will be owed by the opposing party to the client.
-The amount awarded by the court may be more or less than the amount which you have already agreed to pay your attorney.
+Fees awarded by the court: In some cases, a client may receive an award of attorney’s fees as part of the client’s recovery.
+This is an amount that will be owed by the opposing party to the client.
+The amount awarded by the court may be more or less than the amount that you already have agreed to pay your attorney.
 These possibilities should be provided for in the initial fee arrangement.

-Fees for Divorce Cases: Divorce or dissolution of marriage cases merit special discussion because legal fees for this type of work may include one or a combination of all the fee arrangements already mentioned (with the exception of the contingent fee).
-In a dissolution action where the husband and wife already agree on all matters-such as support, property and custody-a lawyer can set a fixed fee, provided that the matter remains uncontested until completion of the case.
-Since legal fees are partly determined by services rendered, it is not usually possible to determine in advance the total fee for a case that may have contested issues.
-In such instances, lawyers may advise the client of his minimum fee- as the least it would cost- and, additionally, of the hourly charges for time that might be expended beyond the minimum time given in the lawyer’s original estimate.
+Fees for divorce cases: Divorce or dissolution of marriage cases merit special discussion, because legal fees for this type of work may include one or a combination of all the fee arrangements already mentioned, except that lawyers may not charge contingent fees in divorce cases.
+In a dissolution action in which the husband and wife already agree on all matters ─ such as support, property and custody ─ a lawyer can set a fixed fee, provided that the matter remains uncontested until completion of the case.
+Since legal fees are partly determined by services rendered, it usually is not possible to determine in advance the total fee for a case that may have contested issues.
+In such a case, a lawyer may advise the client of the lawyer’s minimum fee ─ as the least it would cost ─ and, additionally, of the hourly charges for time that might be expended beyond the minimum time given in the lawyer’s original estimate.
 Certain complications often arise in family law cases such as divorce.
 For instance, the court may order one spouse to pay all or a part of the fees and costs of the other spouse.
 In addition, the court can order a spouse to pay fees to his or her own attorney should a fee dispute arise.